Speech Therapy Burlington

 All You Want To Know About Our Speech Therapy in Burlington

-Our Speech language pathologists work in partnership with other qualified practitioners.
-They have both the knowledge and expertise to treat children and adults.
-You can access their bio by clicking on their name - Alana Clayton and Nurit Nadler.
+Our speech-language pathologists work in partnership with other qualified practitioners.
+They have the knowledge and expertise to treat children and adults.
+You can access their bio on our Meet Our Team page.

 Speech Therapy For Adults